What’s the best driveway material to use?

 This depends on the aesthetic you’re hoping to end up with.
 Some will love gravel, but others will see it as a material that needs constant raking!
 You might even consider block paving as it’s durable and easily maintained, while others will discount it due to the upfront cost.

-What makes choosing the best driving material is more often than not, it comes down to personal taste as well as ongoing maintenance and how long you envision the new driveway lasting.
+Choosing the best driveway material is more often than not, down to personal taste as well as ongoing maintenance and how long you envision the new driveway lasting.

 Do I need planning permission to build a driveway?

 In most cases, driveways fall under permitted development rights, meaning as long as you stay within the rules you don’t need planning permission.
-However, as the planning system varies depending on your local authority, it’s worth checking their website for the latest guidelines.
+That said, as the planning system varies depending on your local authority, it’s worth checking their website for the latest guidelines.

 Highly affordable, concrete is a basic option for relaying your driveway on a tight budget as it costs around £40 per m2.
 It’s not the most attractive finish or may have little impact on your property’s kerb appeal.